-With many organisations now accommodating a hybrid working model between the home and office, adding some graphics or imagery can help make the office environment welcoming, and possibly 'homelier’ than the more austere corporate aesthetic we’ve all perhaps been used to.
-A brands identity can be carried throughout whilst still making sure the visuals look like an inviting, interesting space for staff and customers, a win-win for both.
+With many organisations now accommodating a hybrid working model between the home and office, adding some wall graphics to your office space or wall art and imagery can help make the office environment welcoming, and possibly 'homelier’ than the more austere corporate aesthetic we’ve all perhaps been used to.
+A brand's identity can be carried throughout whilst still making sure the visuals look like an inviting, interesting space for staff and customers, a win-win for both.

 Also, as one of our favourite confidants recently said, “remodelling the office with 'collaboration spaces' in favour of traditional desks, bespoke wallpapers can really make each room come alive.
 (It also adds some authenticity beyond simply a room name on the door.
 If one team is meeting in Brunel, another in Nightingale and a third in Mandela, let's bring those names alive and remind the occupants of the meaning behind the moniker.”

-As well as helping, for example, bring a meeting room, graphics can also aid with privacy.
-Whether this is to shield sensitive documentation, or pitch ideas that haven’t gone live, or a new product that you’ve signed an NDA for, covering glass room facades with cut vinyl decals or printed graphics helps you feel less exposed inside a glass box.
+Graphics can also aid with privacy.
+Whether this is to shield sensitive documentation, pitch ideas that haven’t gone live, or a new product that you’ve signed an NDA for, covering glass room facades with cut vinyl decals or printed graphics helps you feel less exposed inside a glass box.

 Using your own visual language across the whole office and common parts can help bring everything together, creating a brand experience that works internally as well as externally.
 It's not just online and in social media that a brand comes alive, it's in the workplace too.
 Engaging staff is the starting place to understand and encourage brand values and company dynamics – graphics can be so much more than just a pretty picture and can help to tell the company philosophy right from the get-go.